EdAncerys/Learning-Journey-At-Makers/Week-2.md

     *Data Abstraction in OOP*
 </p>

-We don’t need to provide details about all the methods of an object.
+We don't need to provide details about all the methods of an object.
 When we hide the internal implementation of the different functions involved in a user operation, it creates process abstraction.

 Abstraction hides complexity by giving you a more abstract picture, a sort of 10,000 feet view, while Encapsulation hides internal working so that you can change it later.
 In other words, Abstraction hides details at the design level, while Encapsulation hides details at the implementation level.